apace100/origins-docs/docs/power_types/prevent_entity_render.md

 [Power Type](../power_types.md)

-Completely prevents a player with this power to see an entity.
-This will also hide armor, the shadow, and even the hitboxes (which would be shown when F3+B was used).
+Prevents an entity from being rendered to the entity that has the power, including their armor, shadow, and hitboxes.

 Type ID: `origins:prevent_entity_render`